 This is a simple golf tracking outline but some golfers track exact distance for each shot, wind, lie, proximity to the hole and more.
 Needless to say, if you want to get better, you need to first know where to improve.
 Tracking your stats usually makes it easy to identify weaknesses and figure out how to practice effectively.
 Here are a few devices that can help.

 Building off the last point, scratch golfers learn where to improve so they can practice strategically.
-On the other hand, most golfers who shoot 80’s and above, don’t have a real goal with each practice session.
+On the other hand, most golfers who shoot 80’s and above (read here if you can’t break 80), don’t have a real goal with each practice session.
 But scratch golfers learn from their previous rounds so they practice smarter, not harder.

 While some practice more than others, for the most part, they just make the most of their practice time.
 They don’t mindlessly hit drivers on the range without picking targets and going through routines.